At Tuntum, we aim to provide more than just bricks and mortar.

 ‘Social value’ refers to wider financial and non-financial impacts of programmes, organisations and interventions, including the wellbeing of individuals and communities, social capital and the environment.

 - Social Value Day: All staff employed by Tuntum recognizes the importance of what we do and why we do it.
-It is for this reason that the Social Values Day was introduced; this contractually requires all staff to dedicate one day of their working year towards a charitable cause.
+For this reason, Social Values Day was introduced; this contractually requires all staff to dedicate one day of their working year towards a charitable cause.
 The cause chosen will be decided each year as part of a separate policy that covers this day.

 - Nottingham Carnival – Tuntum continues to take great pride in being involved in this project, which creates a real sense of community cohesion as a result of the diversity of its participants.
 It is estimated that at least 500 tenants benefit from the event by attending and taking part, and the Association gets enormous publicity each year for its involvement.
 The direct voluntary support from staff for this event is estimated at approximately £20,000 ‘in kind’.